Tag Archives: motivation

 William Swann

-Wood, Lee, and Perunovic explain the result with William Swann’s Self-Verification Theory, which suggests that people prefer that others see them as they see themselves.
+Wood’s teamed referred to William Swann’s Self-Verification Theory, which suggests that people prefer that others see them as they see themselves as an explanation of these results.

-Swann, of University of Texas at Austin posits that if someone has low self-esteem, a positive self-statement is inconsistent with the person’s experience and self-assessment.
+Swann, of University of Texas at Austin posited that if someone has low self-esteem, a positive self-statement is inconsistent with the person’s experience and self-assessment.

 As a result, it would not have “the ring of truth”, and would not have the intended bolstering effect on self-confidence and self-esteem.

-This view was validated by their finding that participants with high self-esteem felt better when they repeated the positive self-statement statement and when they focused on how it was true.
+This view was validated when participants with high self-esteem felt better when they repeated the positive self-statement statement and when they focused on how it was true.

 Ibrahim Senay